Chinchillas have emotions.

 Do Chinchillas Fight?

-The first thing you need to understand as a new chinchilla owner is that you may not be familiar with every sound or form of body language chinchilla may exhibit.
+As a new chinchilla owner, you may not be familiar with every sound or form of body language your chinchilla may exhibit.

 Understanding a chinchilla’s behavior goes a long way to being a better pet owner.

-Sure, you can read about it online such as blog posts on this website, but it doesn’t truly take place or come to full understanding until years of owning your own chinchilla or multiple chinchillas.
+Sure, you can read about it online on blogs like this one, but you only truly get a full understanding after years of owning your own chinchilla.

 So, how do you spot signs of stress or signs that your chinchillas may be getting ready to fight?

 Well, one way telltale sign is if your chinchilla has slipped fur or is missing any fur on its body.
 This indicates that your other chinchilla has probably decided to bite it or scratch it.

-Secondly, if you are noticing the chinchillas standing on their hind legs in a fighting stance, this is a definite indicator that you should interrupt whatever is about to take place and separate the two chinchillas.
+Secondly, if you notice your chinchillas standing on their hind legs in a fighting stance, this is a definite indicator that you should interrupt whatever is about to take place and separate the two chinchillas.

-Often, a chinchilla may even bark or make other noises to indicate that they are in the mood to attack.
+Often, a chinchilla may even bark or make other noises to indicate that it is in the mood to attack.

 Let’s go ahead and assume that’s where you are currently.
-You know for sure that you have two chinchillas that have either fought previously or you know you are preparing to do so.
+You know for sure that your two chinchillas have either fought previously or they are preparing to do so.

-What’s next, and what can you do as the owner?
+What’s next, and what can you do to keep them from fighting?

 Secondly, the dual-level Critter Nation has 2 sections that can be separated if need be.

-Simply pop the top section off the cage and close the doors, and you now have two separate cages.
+Simply pop the top section off the cage and close the doors.
+You now have two separate cages, and two separated chinchillas.

 It’s the set up I personally use and recommend.
-You can view the exact fleece liners I use for my cage here (Link to Amazon)
+You can view the exact fleece liners I use for my cage here.

-Sometimes, you only need to separate your chinchillas for a short amount of time for the mental state to change entirely.
+Sometimes you only need to separate your chinchillas for a short amount of time for their mental states to change entirely.

-Enjoy 30-60 minutes of playtime with the chinchilla you removed from the cage and then place them back together and keep an eye on them.
+Enjoy 30 to 60 minutes of playtime with the chinchilla you removed from the cage, before placing them back together.
+Make sure to keep an eye on them.

-However you choose to handle the situation, if you are sure a fight is about to happen, you must act in some fashion to ensure that it doesn’t cause injuries or other possible issues that can arise from 2 chinchillas having a boxing match with each other.
+However you choose to handle the situation, if you are sure a fight is about to happen, you must act in some fashion to ensure that it doesn’t cause injuries or other possible issues that can arise from two chinchillas having it out with each other.

-Now, you have another issue to deal with when it comes to chinchillas fighting.
+You have one more issue to deal with when it comes to chinchillas fighting.

 Typically, if 2 chinchillas are playing and not fighting, you will notice the chinchillas displaying a few different forms of body language.

-If one chinchilla or both chinchillas are standing on their hind legs, this can indicate that they are preparing to fight or attempting to intimidate the other chinchilla.
+If one, or both chinchillas, are standing on their hind legs, this can indicate that they are preparing to fight or attempting to intimidate the other chinchilla.

 If you notice this, it’s best to separate the two chinchillas as soon as possible.

-When chinchillas are kits, they don’t tend to display aggressive behavior, and if you notice them interacting in this fashion, it’s almost always going to be in a playing fashion.
+When chinchillas are kits, they don’t tend to display aggressive behavior.
+If you notice young chinchillas interacting in this fashion, it’s almost always going to be a case of them just playing.

 Outside of these recommendations, your best course of action is to simply pay attention and make sure that you are keeping your chinchillas out of harm’s way.

-Here’s where a bit of work and patience, in the beginning, can really pay off when you own 2 chinchillas or more.
+Here’s where a bit of work and patience in the beginning can really pay off, when you own two or more chinchillas.

 Chinchillas need time to adjust to each other and to become tamer in general.

-A good way to allow two chinchillas to bond and get used to each other by placing 2 cages next to one another or face to face for the initial days.
+A good way to allow two chinchillas to bond and get used to each other is by placing two cages next to one another for the initial days.

-Once this process begins showing signs that they are comfortable in this fashion, begin allowing them out together for playtime.
+Once they begin showing signs that they are comfortable with each other, begin allowing them out together for playtime.

-I think it’s an excellent tool and way to get your chinchillas in a space that forces them to get to know each other much faster.
+I think it’s an excellent tool to get your chinchillas together in a space that forces them to get to know each other much faster.

 Not to mention, you get to enjoy the bonus of your chinchillas closely interacting and learning to bond with you as well.

-In my opinion, for the price, it’s one of the first things all chinchilla owners need to invest in regardless of how great of a play area you have set up and proofed for your chinchillas.
+In my opinion, it’s one of the first things all chinchilla owners should invest in, regardless of how great of a play area you have set up and proofed for your pets.

-If you decide you don’t prefer using it after the initial bonding phases, that’s no issue at all.
+If you decide you prefer not to continue using it after the initial bonding phases, that’s no issue at all.